EYFS Intent Statement

 We adopt a child-led approach to planning where children influence the planning and the environment.
 Our approach and philosophy is heavily influenced by experts, including Greg Bottrill, Alistair Bryce- Clegg and Anna Ephgrave.

-We are adopting the curiosity approach to our environment and provision which is a modern day approach,taking parts from Reggio, Stiener, Te Whariki and Montessori.
+We are adopting the curiosity approach to our environment and provision which is influenced by Reggio, Stiener, Te Whariki and Montessori.

 The Early Years Foundation Stage curriculum provides children with building blocks for their future education.
 We value the 3 Characteristics of Effective Learning: Playing and Exploring, Active Learning and Creating and Thinking Critically.
 By encouraging and celebrating these learning behaviours, the children aquire social, emotional and academic skills to support them as they get older and move on to learning through the National Curriculum (Year one onwards).